 Gel filled – two or more panes of toughened glass with a clear intumescent gel layer.
 Upon exposure to fire, the inner pane will break and the gel will swell and char.

-whilst the ability to deliver fire protection is the primary function for this glass, the glazing systems perform additional functions that contribute to the performance of the building.
+Whilst the ability to deliver fire protection is the primary function for this glass, the fire rated aluminium door, window and wall glazing systems perform additional functions that contribute to the performance of the building.
 It is possible to include a combination of counterpanes, coatings and films to satisfy many requirements of:

 It is important to remember that these glasses are designed primarily for fire protection and whilst a myriad of options exist, it is still only possible to utilise combinations where the performance has been assessed.